rPowDS/my-python-task-manager/README.md

 (macOS) Automated Startup: Includes a launcher.sh script that can be added to your Mac's Login Items to run the app automatically on startup.

-How to Run
+🛠️ How to Run

 Clone the repository (or download the files).

 Navigate to the project directory:

-cd TodoProject
+cd my-python-task-manager

 Run the application:

 python todo_list.py

-Project Purpose & Skills Demonstrated
+💡 Project Purpose & Skills Demonstrated

 I built this project to master Python fundamentals and apply core data science concepts in a practical, real-world application.